 Is it safe to drink alcohol with acne medicines?

-What causes acne?
 The oil-producing (sebaceous) glands of the skin overproduce sebum and the hair follicles become clogged with bacteria and dead skin cells, leading to redness, pimples, and pustules often seen in acne.
-Hormones, diet, stress and medications may worsen acne, too.

 Acne is often initially treated with over-the-counter or prescription topical creams and antibacterials, but oral medications, such as antibiotics or isotretinoin may be used in more severe cases.
+A dermatologist or your primary care provider can address your medical concerns.

 Learn More: What are the available topical acne agents?

 Oral antibiotics are more effective when used with topical retinoids and benzoyl peroxide.
-Examples of oral antibiotics used for acne include doxycycline, minocycline, and sarecycline.
-Spironolactone, an oral prescription medicine, has also been used off-label to treat acne for decades.
-Oral contraceptives may also be used in women to control acne.
-Low-dose combination oral contraceptives, often used with other acne products, do not have major interactions with alcohol.
+Examples of oral antibiotics used for acne include doxycycline, minocycline, and sarecycline (Seysara), a oral tetracycline antibiotic.

-The American Academy of Dermatology updated their guidelines for acne treatment in 2024.
+The American Academy of Dermatology (AAD) updated their guidelines for acne treatment in 2024.
 Overall, the recommendations state:

 - Benzoyl peroxide, topical retinoids, topical antibiotics, and oral doxycycline are strongly recommended for use.